fewlinesco/sparta-cli/README.md

 ## `sparta test`

 Replace `yarn jest` and send the results to Sparta.
-Arguments are sent as-id to `jest`.
+Arguments are sent as-is to `jest`.

 ```
 USAGE